One terminal.

 No SaaS, no API key to try

 File-based Markdown Kanban means tickets live in git next to your code.
-Linear is supported as a drop-in tracker — you don't need it.
+Linear and Jira are supported external trackers — you don't need either one.

 Operator-grade tooling